or

 Article continues below advertisement

-On Feb.
-8, 2024, the volcano erupted for the third time in as many months, prompting the evacuation of the Blue Lagoon spa, one of the country's biggest tourist attractions, per CBS News.
-Then, in March 2024, Icelandic police declared a state of emergency after a new volcanic fissure erupted on the Reykjanes peninsula, also per CBS News.
+In February, the volcano erupted for the third time in as many months, per CBS News.
+In March, Icelandic police declared a state of emergency after a new volcanic fissure erupted on the Reykjanes peninsula, also per CBS News.
+In May, the volcano exploded a fifth time, sending gas pollution towards the nation's capital, per Accuweather.
+Then, in August, the volcano exploded a sixth time.
+In November, citizens were startled by a seventh eruption, per NBC News.

 Here's what's happened to lead to Iceland declaring a state of emergency in November 2023, and what the eruptions mean for residents.